AbAeterno8445/passive-skill-trees-DEV/docs/starcursed-update.md

 ### **Star Tree:**

 - New "Star Tree" sub-tree that you can access from the global tree.
 Node requires reaching level 30 with any character to allocate.
-- Once the Star Tree is unlocked, its first node unlocks [b]Starcursed Jewels[/b], which can now start dropping from certain sources.
+- Once the Star Tree is unlocked, its first node unlocks **Starcursed Jewels**, which can now start dropping from certain sources.
 - Tree features inventory and socket nodes - once allocated, press allocate again while hovering them to open an inventory dedicated to jewels.

 ### **Starcursed Jewels:**